AUTUMN LEAVES

 What To Do in Kyoto

 Visit Temples/Shrines/Castles/Zen Gardens; There are literally thousands of Buddhist temples and Shinto shrines in Kyoto.
-It’s great fun to take in the breathtaking scenery for each season and view the beautiful architectural structures.
+It’s great fun to take in the breathtaking scenery for autumn season and view the beautiful architectural structures.
 You can take a moment to learn the correct way to pray and also enjoy a casual trip to some of these wonderful places.
 Like Buddhist temples, Shinto shrines are places of worship.
 In Shinto, millions of gods which can be found everywhere are worshipped.
 Most of them contain the traditional gardens of the finest quality.

 Walk in Bamboo Forest; The most beautiful forest you will ever see.
 This is the Arashiyama Bamboo Grove.
 Just stunning isn’t it!
 It’s probably one of the best loved tourist sites in Kyoto, Japan and you can see why!
 You can stand amongst soaring stalks of bamboo and feel like you’re in a totally different world to the one you live in.
 It truly is a magical place, especially when the wind picks up and all you hear is the huge sound of the bamboo leaves rustling.